hanshoglund/vitry/manual.md

     ~true
     true | false

+Operators are made up of distinguished operator characters.
 Prefix and infix operators are allowed, but not postfix.
 The following operators are reserved for definitions, type restrictions and quotation respectively:

     = : `

 ### Special forms

-Special forms are identified special keywords, which are reserved for a particular use in the language:
+Special forms are identified special keywords, which are reserved for a particular use in the language.
+These are:

 - `let` and `where` for binding variables.
+- `loop` and `recur` for traversal.
 - `fn` for function definitions.
 - `if` and `match` for conditional evaluation.
 - `do` for carrying out side-effects like input and output.